 Meet Fancy Nancy — now through TBD — Fancy Nancy is ready to strike a pose and give hugs to her fans.
 You can meet her and show off your outfits to each other in Hollywood Land.

 Meet Bo Peep — now through TBD — Come meet Bo Peep from “Toy Story 4” at Pixar Pier this summer.
-The movie will be in theatres June 21, 2019, and Bo Peep arrived June 12.
+The movie will be in theaters June 21, 2019, and Bo Peep arrived June 12.

 Ballast Point — now open — Serves up California cuisine, award-winning craft brews, and have the first brewery on-site in Downtown Disney.